polowis/git-playground/public/docs/git-diff.md

 ---

 **Step 1: Modify the File**
 Before we begin, a warning: this next step might be a little tricky.
-We’ll need to add more content to `alice.txt`.
+We'll need to add more content to `alice.txt`.

 Open `alice.txt` in your `File Tree` and type your favorite line, or use this as an example: